What is Lynch syndrome?

 It is important to speak to a genetic counsellor to understand your risks in more detail as this will vary depending on your exact mutation.

-How do I get tested for LS?
+How do I get tested for Lynch syndrome?

-I have colorectal cancer:If you have a personal diagnosis of colorectal cancer, you are eligible to be tested for LS.
+If you have a personal diagnosis of colorectal cancer, you are eligible to be tested for Lynch syndrome.

-This is because since February 2017, NICE Diagnostics guidance [DG27] has recommended that everyone with colorectal cancer, no matter their age, is offered tested of their tumour initially, followed by a blood testing for Lynch Syndrome when necessary.
+This is because since February 2017, NICE Diagnostics guidance [DG27] has recommended that everyone with colorectal cancer, no matter their age, is offered tested of their tumour initially, followed by a blood testing for Lynch syndrome when necessary.

 You can access testing even if you were diagnosed before these guidelines were introduced.
 Unfortunately, how easy this is to access does vary depending on the area you live in.
 Please speak to your cancer team to find out more.

 Speak to your GP if you have: